Welcome to today's edition of the Rush 24-7 podcast.

 Most of the candidates are for it.

-And you remember, you remember all that talk about these vaccines, mandatory vaccines that were causing autism?
+But you remember, you remember all that talk about these vaccines, mandatory vaccines that were causing autism?

 Do you remember, by the way, that nobody ever established a firm link between vaccines and autism?

-Yet do you know how many people bought that because people are desperately looking for an explanation, and they're desperately looking for a way to make sure their children don't get or don't become autistic.
+And they're desperately looking for a way to make sure their children don't get or don't become autistic.

-I'm not gonna get vaccinated.
+I'm not going to get vaccinated.

 And who was it spreading that dribble around?

-That was Barack Obama and Hillary Rodham Clinton.
+It was Barack Obama and Hillary Rodham Clinton.

 The transcripts of what they said about it right here.

-In my formerly nicotine-stained question, heads a Huffing and Puffington Post story.
+In my formerly nicotine-stained question, heads a Huffing and Puffington post story.

 Obama climbs on the vaccine research bandwagon.